lillekat/lillekat.github.io/frolik.md

 Held in the ITU Scrollbar, typically in November.
 Difficulty comparable to Lille Kat; but even more focussed on having fun.
 By now, one of the largest programming events in Scandinavia.
 Atmosphere is crazy.

-* Next event: November-ish 2023, depending on Scrollbar.
+* Next event is planned for 10 November 2023 in the ITU Scrollbar.

 ## [NWERC –  Northwestern European Regional Contest](https://nwerc.eu)